The Darkening Sky

 Theatre Works

-The Darkening Sky is an electrifying and all engrossing new Australian work by renowned director Richard Murphet.
+The world premiere of an all engrossing Australian play-noir by Richard Murphet.

 Cast: Brian Lipson, Matthew Connell, Tom Dent, Edwina Wren, Rebekah Hill, Anthea Davis, Adam Pierzchalski, Tony Reck, Mark Tregonning